Adriwin06/Game-Patches/README.md

 # Game-Patches
 Games patches I wrote.
 Currently focused on Burnout Paradise.

-# Introduction
-I'm still learning Reverse Engineering with IDA Pro, so it might only be small changes for now, and maybe not done in the best way, but this can only improve in the future 😊

 # Patches
 In the `BURNOUT_ARTIST.XEX` executable of the [Jan 30,2008 prototype](https://hiddenpalace.org/Burnout_Paradise_(Jan_30,_2008_prototype)) of Burnout Paradise